 A nationally recognized leader in the field of suicide prevention, Jerry Reed, PhD, is an EDC senior vice president and a director.
-Through advocacy, authorship, and effective program leadership, he has raised awareness about suicide prevention as a leading cause of death and driven public policy changes at the state and national levels.
+Through advocacy, authorship, and effective program leadership, he has raised awareness about suicide as a leading cause of death and driven public policy changes at the state and national levels.

 Reed directs the Suicide Prevention Resource Center, which has been operated by EDC since 2002.
 He also directs EDC's Center for the Study and Prevention of Injury, Violence, and Suicide, which among other projects includes serving as co-director with partners at the University of Rochester Medical Center for the CDC-funded Injury Control Research Center for Suicide Prevention.

 An outspoken advocate of the importance of both a public health and mental health approach to suicide prevention, Reed participates on the World Health Organization's Violence Prevention Alliance, serves on the executive committee of the National Action Alliance for Suicide Prevention, and has testified before the U.S. Congress.
 He speaks frequently both nationally and internationally.

 Reed has a PhD in health-related sciences, with an emphasis in gerontology, from Virginia Commonwealth University and an MSW from the University of Maryland at Baltimore.

 "We know enough now about suicide prevention that we need to start putting interventions and programs forward with intentionality and purpose."

 “Silence Broken on Suicides— South Bergen Area Families Reflect”

 “Preventing Suicide's Ripple Effects Takes Coordinated Effort”